rust-unofficial/too-many-lists/src/sixth.md

 But you're here now.
 You've come this far.
 Surely now you can understand the depths of LinkedList's debauchery!
 Come, I will you show you everything you need to know to help me destroy it once and for all &mdash; everything you need to know to implement an unsafe production-quality Doubly-Linked Deque.

+How production-quality?
+Well we're going to completely rewrite my ancient Rust 1.0 linked-list crate, the one that is objectively better than the one in std.
+The one with Cursors on stable Rust, from 2015!
+Something the 2022 stdlib still doesn't have!